shaikhAbuzar/DataDashboard/readme.md

 # 1. Run the script
 $ bash Scripts/db_install.sh

-# 2. Run the command directly from the TrueBeacon directory
+# 2. Run the command directly from the DataDashboard directory
 $ docker run --name my_postgres -e POSTGRES_PASSWORD=mysecretpassword  -v $PWD/Data/db_data:/var/lib/postgresql/data -d -p 5432:5432 postgres
 ```
 3. Create a virtual environment for you python library, so that dependencies for this environment is not impacting any other project you may have running, command to do the same is as below.
 Once the environment is created, activate it.